-Project Circe is ScyllaDB’s year-long initiative to make Scylla, already the best NoSQL database, even better.
+Project Circe is ScyllaDB’s year-long initiative to make ScyllaDB, already the best NoSQL database, even better.
 We’re sharing our updates for the month of May 2021.

 Better failure detection